sutta » kn » snp » vagga1 » Sutta Nipāta 1.4

 Gāthābhigītaṁ panudanti buddhā,

-The Buddhas reject things enchanted with spells.
+The Buddhas reject things enchanted with verses.

 Dhamme satī brāhmaṇa vuttiresā.